codehuy/ht-cloud-resume/README.md

 ```

-Lessons Learned
+# Lessons Learned

 Using OpenID Connect (OIDC) for Secure CI/CD

 OIDC was a game-changer, eliminating the need for long-term AWS keys.
 With GitHub Actions and AWS IAM role configurations, the pipeline became both secure and easy to manage.

-Going Serverless with AWS
+# Going Serverless with AWS

 Setting up Lambda and DynamoDB as serverless services made the view counter implementation both scalable and cost-effective.
-I learned a lot about CORS and API Gateway integration with serverless applications.
+I learned a lot about CORS and lambda integration with serverless applications.

-Hands-on with AWS Console
+# Hands-on with AWS Console

 Configuring each component through the AWS Console gave me a deeper understanding of each service’s settings and nuances.
 The Console approach provided great insight into managing configurations visually and how each part fits together.

-Future Enhancements
+# Future Enhancements

 I’m excited to build on this project and have a few ideas for improvements:

 	•	Analytics: Adding more detailed analytics, such as tracking unique visitors.
 	•	Error Logging: Improving Lambda logging for better debugging and error tracking.
 	•	Frontend Update: Refreshing the UI with a more dynamic design.
+    •	Infrastructure as Code: Implementing IaC / Terraform for better automation and less ClickOps

-Conclusion
+# Conclusion

 Building this resume website has been an excellent learning experience, combining cloud infrastructure, serverless computing, and CI/CD automation.
 I now have a resume that not only shows my skills but was also built to demonstrate them in action.